Conflict of Interest – Council Member

 2. General Duties

 - Unless authorized to do so by the Council, or by a person the Council designates, you may not:

 - act on behalf of the Borden, or deal with Borden, in any matter where you are in a conflict of interest or appear to be in a conflict of interest, nor

-- use your position, office or affiliation with Borden to pursue or advance your personal interests or those of a person described in paragraph 1(1)(2).
+- use your position, office, or affiliation with Borden to pursue or advance your interests or those of a person described in paragraph 1(1)(2).

-- The "appearance of a conflict of interest" occurs when a reasonably well informed person properly could have a reasonable perception that you are making decisions on behalf of the Borden that promote your personal interests or those of a person described in paragraph 1(1)(2).
+- The "appearance of a conflict of interest" occurs when a reasonably well-informed person could have a reasonable perception that you are making decisions on behalf of the Borden that promote your interests or those of a person described in paragraph 1(1)(2).

 - Unless otherwise directed, you must immediately take steps to resolve the conflict or remove the suspicion that it exists, by:

 - Promptly declaring to the Council any conflict of interest as defined by this policy and asking that such declaration be the Village of Borden recorded in the minutes

 - Excusing yourself from the portion of the meeting where the matter giving rise to the conflict of interest is being discussed